-As shown in the pre-COVID testing period, the results have a mild upward tendency.
-The overall annual return is around 2\% lower than the full testing period.
+As shown in the pre-COVID testing period (1911), the results have a mild upward trend.
+The overall annualized return is around 2\% lower than the full testing period.
 The Std is around 0.01 lower as well.
-Shape Ratio and Sortino Ratio present that the proposed MLP models have a ‘deep, better’ trend, better than the ‘ols’, ‘pls’ and ‘pcr’ models, but the difference between SR and SO is less significant than the ones in the full testing period.
+Shape Ratio and Sortino Ratio present that the proposed MLP models have a ‘deep, better’ trend, better than the ‘OLS’, ‘PLS’ and ‘PCR’ models, but the difference between SR and SO is less significant than the ones in the full testing period.
 It implies that models suffered higher downside risks in the pre-COVID period than in the pandemic period.
 The lowest MDD shows in the MLP with 3 hidden layers, but the best SR and SO appear in the MLP with 5 hidden layers, which also has the lowest alpha value.
 However, the ‘fw5’ and GKX2020 models’ performance approaches the ‘buy-and-hold’ benchmark, which implies the failure to detect sign-based trading signals.
-The ‘ols’, ‘pls’ and ‘pcr’ models achieve similar but better alphas in the pre-COVID period, which implies that practitioners have extra gain from the factor investing.
+The ‘OLS’, ‘PLS’ and ‘PCR’ models achieve similar but better $\alpha$s in the pre-COVID period, which implies that practitioners have extra gain from the factor investing.
 Their alphas are even higher than the best alpha in the full testing period, which implies that, without high market fluctuation, the simplest models may lead to a greater gain from factors.
 But anyway, by comparing the full testing period and pre-COVID testing period results, it shows that the best proposed MLP models have higher profitability with relatively low risks.
 Figure~\ref{fig:EW_cumulative_ch2} illustrates the cumulative excess returns of all models for the full testing period.
-It clearly shows our best-proposed model well managed the downside risks and gained a relatively high excess return for the equal-weighted portfolio, no matter the testing period including or excluding the pandemic albeit the returns derived all less than the simplest ‘buy-and-hold’ strategy.\\
+It clearly shows the best proposed MLP model well manages the downside risks and achieves a relatively high excess return in the equal-weighted portfolio, no matter the testing period includes or excludes the pandemic period although the absolute returns are less than those in the simplest ‘buy-and-hold’ strategy.\\